 Argunners Magazine published a series of amazing WWII photographs recently uncovered from the archives of General Charles Day Palmer, who was a four-star General.
 Most of the photographs were confidential photographs taken by the U.S. Signal Corps not fit for publication, Brig.
 Gen. was allowed to have them for private use after censoring (names of places etc.).
-Although the first part were more general photographs of WWII.
-This second part depict the true horrors of world war 2.
+Although the first part was more general photographs of WWII.
+This second part depicts the true horrors of world war 2.
 The final part ends with more photographs on the liberation and “war necessary destruction” as General Palmer remarked on one of the photographs.

 Charles Day Palmer was born in Chicago, Illinois on February 20, 1902.
 After graduating from Washington High School in Washington, D.C., he entered the United States Military Academy, where he graduated in 1924.
 During World War II, he worked in the British West Indies to establish military bases and ran projects on anti-submarine warfare.
-In 1944, he became the Chief-of-Staff of the 2nd Armored Division, nicknamed “Hell on Wheels”, participating in the Invasion of Normandy, breakout from Saint-Lo and the crossing of the Siegfried Line.
+In 1944, he became the Chief-of-Staff of the 2nd Armored Division, nicknamed “Hell on Wheels”, participating in the Invasion of Normandy, a breakout from Saint-Lo and the crossing of the Siegfried Line.
 In October, he was transferred as Chief-of-Staff to the VI Corps, where he received a battlefield promotion to Brigadier-General.

 After World War II, Palmer took part in the Korean War.
-During his career, he received various valor and service awards such as the Distinguished Service Medal, Legion of Merit and the Bronze and Silver Star.
-He passed away on June 7, 1999 in Washington, D.C.
+During his career, he received various valor and service awards such as the Distinguished Service Medal, Legion of Merit, and the Bronze and Silver Star.
+He passed away on June 7, 1999, in Washington, D.C.
 The photographs were shared by his grandson, Daniel Palmer, honoring the memories and service of his grandfather.

 Horrors of World War 2

-One thousands German officers and men taken in the redoubt mountains are showed being marched back over to the mountain road that they once defended.
+One thousand German officers and men taken in the redoubt mountains are showed being marched back over to the mountain road that they once defended.
 The road leads to an important Austrian town.
 Although these officers and men gave up without much resistance, other German troops offered fanatical resistance at key towns along the way. (#P24)

-Hungarian surrender: Great mass of Hungarian troops who surrendered to Seventh Army, are rounded up in Garmisch-Partenkirchen, scene of the last winter Olympics held before the war.
+Hungarian surrender: Great mass of Hungarian troops who surrendered to Seventh Army are rounded up in Garmisch-Partenkirchen, scene of the last winter Olympics held before the war.
 Troops were claimed by their leader to have been used as service or labor troops. (#P38)

 German civilians in the middle of their town.
 Gen. Palmer remarked: “Well liberated town.” (#P39)